 - Gender Statistics

 - Imparting training in Official Statistics

-- Five Year Plan work relating to Development of Statistics in the States and Union Territories
+- Five Year Plan work relating to the Development of Statistics in the States and Union Territories

 - Broadcasting statistical information, energy, construction, and environment statistics, work relating to trade revision of National Industrial Classification, etc.